wr0110/wr0110/README.md

   </a>
 </p>

-I possess extensive experience of about 10 years in the field of website development, specializing in MERN Stack and Mobile applications.<br/>
+I possess extensive experience of about 8 years in the field of website development, specializing in MERN Stack and Mobile applications.<br/>
 My skill set includes proficiency in JavaScript, PHP and Python where I excel in creating efficient user interfaces, robust database structures, and scalable frontend, backend applications. <br/>
 I am well-versed in multi-threaded applications, cloud computing and web development.<br/>
 Furthermore, I have gained specialized knowledge in various industries like E-commerce, Healthcare and CRM and Fintech.
 I am capable of developing SEO-friendly websites, web 2.0 applications, and possess expertise in ERP software development.
 <br/>
 <br/>
-- Extensive experience in front-end development using React.js, Angular, Vue.js, and TypeScript
+- Extensive experience in front-end development using React.js, Next.js, Astro, Angular, Vue.js, and TypeScript
 - Expertise in working with databases such as PostgreSQL, SQL Server, MySQL, and MongoDB
 - Ability to build cross-platform mobile applications using React Native.
 - Ability to build robust backend apps using Laravel, Node.js and Django.